gchq/Palisade-clients/client-java/README.md

 ```

 1. Creates a map of properties to be passed to the client.
-Here we are overriding the port for the palisade and filtered resource service.
+Here we are overriding the port for the Palisade Service and Filtered Resource Service.
 2. Uses the `ClientManager` to create a `Session` from a palisade URL.
 Here we are passing the user via the authority section of the URI.
 If a user is also passed via a property, this user in the URI takes precedence.
 3. A new Query is created by passing `QueryInfo`.
 4. The query is executed.
 The request is submitted to Palisade at this point and a `CompleteableFuture` is returned asynchronously.
 Once Palisade has processed the request, the future will emit a `Publisher` of `Messages` instances.